 “Brain scans show us that hearing loss may contribute to a faster rate of atrophy in the brain,” Lin says.
 “Hearing loss also contributes to social isolation.
 You may not want to be with people as much, and when you are you may not engage in conversation as much.
 These factors may contribute to dementia.”

 As you walk, your ears pick up subtle cues that help with balance.
 Hearing loss mutes these important signals, Lin notes.
 “It also makes your brain work harder just to process sound.
 This subconscious multitasking may interfere with some of the mental processing needed to walk safely.”

-Many Causes, Early Symptoms
+Research Shows Many Causes, Early Symptoms

 Everything from genes and noise exposure to medications, head injuries and infections can play a role in hearing loss.
 Trouble detecting soft or high-pitched sounds is often the first sign that stereocilia —the delicate hair cells that convert sound waves into electrical signals within the ear—have been damaged.
 Soft sounds include phone conversations or background noise in settings such as restaurants.
 High-pitched sounds may include children’s voices.
 Ringing in the ears, called tinnitus, is another early signal of possible hearing loss.

 Can hearing aids reduce these risks?
 Lin hopes to find out in a new study, still in the planning stages.
 “These studies have never been done before,” he notes.
 “What we do know is that there’s no downside to using hearing aids.
 They help most people who try them.
 And in those people, they can make all the difference in the world—allowing people to reengage with friends and family and to be more involved again.”